 Why offshore wind power is the future

-Compared to onshore wind farms, offshore wind farms are bigger, which allows for more electricity to be produced.
-They have less effect on our countryside landscape and also have very little effect on wildlife.
+Offshore wind farms are bigger than their onshore counterparts, so they produce more electricity.
+They also have less effect on our countryside landscape, as well as have very little effect on wildlife.
 Wind farms can even help the environment beyond reducing the UK’s use of fossil fuels.
 They can create offside reefs for fish!

 Boris Johnson’s wind power speech also stated that around 2,000 construction jobs will be created through this investment.
-Plus, up to 60,000 jobs will be created in the ports, factories and supply chains that will build these new wind turbines.
+Plus, up to 60,000 jobs will be created in the ports, factories and supply chains building these new wind turbines.

 From Scotland, to Teesside and Humber, to Wales – local communities will benefit from upgrades to their ports and infrastructure.
-Smaller suppliers will also have the opportunity to win both orders and investment from energy companies around the world.
-This will help lots of the UK’s SME businesses to improve their global presence.
+Smaller suppliers will also have the opportunity to win orders and investment from energy companies around the world.
+This will help lots of UK SME businesses to improve their global presence.

 Will we use wind power in the UK?